web-ridge/gqlgen-sqlboiler/README.md

 - [x] Generate code which implements the generated where and search filters
 - [x] Batch update/delete generation in resolvers (Not tested yet).
 - [x] Enum support.
-- [x] public errors in resolvers + optional logging via zerolog. (feel free for PR for configurable logging!)
+- [x] public errors in resolvers + logging via zerolog. (feel free for PR for configurable logging!)

 ## Roadmap